Internationalization support is controlled by the

 examples would be valid locale specifiers as well.

 "catalan" defined as "ca_ES.ISO-8859-1" in locale.alias "japanese" defined as "ja_JP.eucJP" in locale.alias "turkish" defined as "tr_TR.ISO-8859-9" in locale.alias

 provided by the gettext package under Cygwin.

 At application startup, the application's locale is set to the default "C" or "POSIX" locale.
-Under Cygwin 1.7.2 and later, this locale defaults to the ASCII character set on the application level.
+This locale defaults to the ASCII character set on the application level.
 If you want to stick to the "C" locale and only change to another charset, you can define this by setting one of the locale environment variables to "C.charset".
 For instance

 The default locale in the absence of the aforementioned locale environment variables is "C.UTF-8".